jacoscaz/quadstore/README.md

 - `"VOID"` - when there's no data returned by the database, such as with the `put` method or `INSERT DATA` SPARQL queries;
-- `"QUADS"` - when a query returns a series of quads;
+- `"QUADS"` - when a query returns a collection of quads;
-- `"BINDINGS"` - when a query returns a series of bindings;
+- `"BINDINGS"` - when a query returns a collection of bindings;
 - `"APPROXIMATE_SIZE"` - when a query returns an approximate count of how many matching items are present.